mjgilfus/JPFP2/README.md

 ## Requirements

-- the application needs to be deployed
+- the application should be deployed
 - the application needs to load without errors (blank screens are not acceptable)
 - do not copy and paste previous code!
 - you will have ample time to complete project, NO EXTENSIONS WILL BE GIVEN
 - build incrementally!
-- if you have an error, fix the error, before attempting to **add** functionality
+- if you have an error, fix the error, before attempting to add functionality

 ### Views and Functionality

 You can determine views and functionality from the requirements and wireframes shown below.
+If you need any clarification, please feel free to ask!

 <img src='./wireframes.png' />